Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/gong-connector.md

 Follow the steps below to get the Gong base URL and required credentials for the Copilot connector:

 1. Go to https://app.gong.io/company/api-authentication?copilot=true <br>
+   > [!NOTE]
-**Note:** The step is equivalent to navigating in Gong to **Settings → Ecosystem → API**, but the URL includes `copilot=true`, which reveals the option to generate a dedicated API key for the Copilot connector.
+   > The step is equivalent to navigating in Gong to **Settings → Ecosystem → API**, but the URL includes `copilot=true`, which reveals the option to generate a dedicated API key for the Copilot connector.
 2. The base URL presented on the screen is used later in the configuration phase of the Gong connector.
 [![Screenshot that shows how to get the Gong base URL.](media/gong-connector/gong-base-url.png)](media/gong-connector/gong-base-url.png#lightbox)
 3. Click **Get Copilot API Key** and copy the Access key and Access key secret.